 DISPATCHES FROM MALAWI is a series featuring Malawians who are using art and creativity to engage with vital social and political questions.
 The series currently consists of one short film by director , as well as galleries by photographers and .

-The first release in the series, a music video for “Better Must Come” by Ishan Cyapital, featuring Teebz, provides a message of solidarity and hope to all Malawians, encouraging them to keep working hard for a better future.
+The first release in the series, a for “Better Must Come” by Ishan Cyapital, featuring Teebz, provides a message of solidarity and hope to all Malawians, encouraging them to keep working hard for a better future.
 The video was directed by iara lee, with camera and editing by Danilo Arenas Ireijo.